Mike Osorio is a PhD candidate in the Department of Psychology at Harvard University.

 She even admitted to stalking those exes on social media.
 This Redditor was clearly distressed by her experience, consumed by her partner’s past.

 Curious to learn more about retroactive jealousy I scoured the research literature but could find little apart from the pioneering work of Dr. Jessica Frampton.

-One of my greatest takeaways from her innovative studies was that retroactive jealousy appeared to be a response to a perceived threat to the specialness or uniqueness of some aspect of the relationship.
+One of my greatest takeaways from her innovative studies was that retroactive jealousy.
+It appears to be a response to a perceived threat to the specialness or uniqueness of some aspect of the relationship.

 I searched further but could not find any kind of clinical psychological investigation into retroactive jealousy.
 I was intrigued by this phenomenon because, while it did broadly resemble OCD, it did not clearly align with the cases of ROCD that I had encountered up to that point in my clinical work.

-My research aims to take a clinical psychologist’s lens to RJ to see how people experience the intrusive thoughts and the behaviors they feel compelled to engage in.
+My research aims to take a clinical psychologist’s lens to RJ to see how people experience intrusive thoughts.
+And, the behaviors they feel compelled to engage in.
 I hope to discover how RJ is related to OCD, relationship OCD, and potentially other forms of psychopathology.
-I seek to understand how retroactive jealousy is affecting people’s mental health and wellbeing and how specific aspects of a relationship might predict this experience.
+I seek to understand how retroactive jealousy is affecting people’s mental health and wellbeing.
+How specific aspects of a relationship might predict this experience.

-Finally, I am also interested in learning something about how partners of those with RJ react to this experience.
+Finally, I want to learn something about how partners of those with RJ react to this experience.

 Mike Osorio: What I ask of participants in my research is that they remain open and honest.

 I understand how sensitive of a topic this may be for some.

 As a clinical psychologist-in training, I work with individuals on some of their most private matters.